Ludwig von Friedeburg: Later life

-Returning full-time to the IfS, von Friedeburg remained active in education and civic debates.
+Returning full-time to the IfS, Friedeburg remained active in education and civic debates.
 In 1999 he delivered remarks at the opening of the Wehrmachtsausstellung in Kiel, continuing to engage Germany’s public discourse on history and democracy.
 He died in Frankfurt am Main on 17 May 2010.

 Personal life

-Von Friedeburg married Ellen Schölch.
+Friedeburg married Ellen Schölch.
 His known children are Robert (born 1961) and Christoph (born 1974).
 His younger brother Friedrich-Ferdinand von Friedeburg (1926–1991) also served in the navy.